 Stand-alone packages need to have communication interfaces with other tools in order to enable flexible research processes and efficient management of data and projects.
 However, different tools often require different, sometimes incompatible data formats.
 Most formats are designed to serve their particular tool rather than being usable as an interchange format between tools.
 For example, UCINET's proprietary format stores network data as binary files [5].
 Others (DL, Pajek's NET [2]) rely on text files.
-File import/ export options make it possible to use multiple analysis tools within a single project.
+File import/export options make it possible to use multiple analysis tools within a single project.
 The problem here is that data transformation steps might be required before data can be migrated from one tool to another.
 Format conversion can be a laborious and time intensive process.
-In the past, social network (agent by agent) and more complex social structure data (e.g. organizations by agents and by resources) has been represented as distinct data sets.
-When network data sets grow in size and complexity, ad hoc approaches to the integration, query, storage, extraction and manipulation of data become obsolete and new strategies are required.
+In the past, social network (agent by agent) and more complex social structure data (e.g. organizations by agents and by resources) had been represented as distinct data sets.
+As network data sets grow in size and complexity, ad hoc approaches to the integration, query, storage, extraction and manipulation of data become obsolete and new strategies are required.
 As research groups join in large-scale and multi-disciplinary projects, a need for a well-defined data interchange format has arisen.
-Large data sets are often best stored in a relational database so that diverse extractions can be created as needed for different analyses.
-However, none of the extant tools operates off a database nor is there a commonly shared schema for creating such a database for relational data.
+Finally, large data sets are often best stored in a relational database so that diverse extractions can be created as needed for different analyses; however, none of the extant tools operates off a database nor is there a commonly shared ontology for creating such a database structure for relational data.

 Another drawback of current tools is that many packages do not provide scripting features.
-Batchprocessing of data is thereby inhibited, which in turn hinders efficient repetitions of analyses with various settings or off different data sets.
-The disadvantage results in an increase of labor and time required for analyses.
+This inhibits batch-processing of data, which in turn hinders efficient repetitions of analyses with various settings or on different data sets.
+This disadvantage results in an increase of labor and time required for analyses.
 This will be a growing concern as the opportunities and need for comparative and over time studies increase.

 In order to enhance timely decision-making processes that involve the analysis of relational data, we need to provide solutions to drawbacks outlined in this paper.
 We note that analysts are often faced with the need to rapidly analyze complex socio-technical systems and answer diverse and ever changing questions about said systems.
 This implies data collection, analysis, visualization, simulation and reporting issues.
+Solutions are needed that support relational data analysis using DNA tools in a way that is rapid, flexible, and robust.
 At this point, it is reasonable to conjecture that in the future, analysts will need access to suites of tools that are loosely federated and are made interoperable through the use of standardized data formats and exchange languages.
-Advances in data-farming, automated ontology creation and grid computing for large scale analyses are needed before a truly universal tool kit is possible.
+Advances in data-farming, automated ontology creation and grid-based computing for large scale analyses are needed before a truly universal tool kit is possible.

-3. Requirements for a DNA toolkit
+3. Requirements for a DNA Toolkit